foundry-rs/starknet-foundry/docs/src/appendix/cheatcodes/start_mock_call.md

 Mocks contract call to a `function_name` of a contract at the given address.
 A call to function `function_name` will return data provided in `ret_data` argument.

-If contract is deployed at given address, mocked function won't be executed.
+If there is a contract deployed at the given address, mocked function won't be executed.
 Address with no contract can be mocked as well.
 Mock can be canceled with [`stop_mock_call`](./stop_mock_call.md).

 - `contract_address` - target contract address